Azure/azure-iot-device-ecosystem/get_started/stm32cube-cloud-jam-l4-c.md

 -   Play : restart the application after a pause
 -   LedOn/LedOff : turn on/off LED2 onboard Nucleo
 -   LedBlink : LED2 onboard Nucleo will blink for each message transmitted

+To see those events from another terminal you can run:

+    Iothub-explorer monitor-feedback <DEVICE_NAME>

 See [Manage IoT Hub][lnk-manage-iot-hub] to learn more on how to send cloud-to-device messages from IoT Hub.